chadhietala/rfcs-1/text/0000-router-helpers.md

 #### `transitionTo` updates

-`transitionTo` has always synchrounously returned a new `Transition` instance however it was the responsibilty of the caller to instert `data` onto the `Transition` instance.
-To align the declaritive API with the imperative API, this RFC proposes that `transitionTo` allows you to pass data in the options of `transitionTo` that will be set on the `Transition` during construction time.
+`transitionTo` has always synchronously returned a new `Transition` instance however it was the responsibility of the caller to insert `data` onto the `Transition` instance.
+To align the declarative API with the imperative API, this RFC proposes that `transitionTo` allows you to pass data in the options of `transitionTo` that will be set on the `Transition` during construction time.

 ```ts
 interface Options {